University of Northern British Columbia

 Bachelor of Science in Forestry & Environmental Management

-Graduates from the Maritime College of Forest Technology who meet the admission requirements into the Forestry and Environmental Management degree program, Bachelor of Science in Forestry (BScF) at the University of New Brunswick, will be eligible for direct credit transfer providing grades attained in the transferable courses are 70% or greater.
-That equals two years off your degree.
-In addition, graduates from the Advanced Diploma program at MCFT will have an opportunity to transfer into the Bachelor of Science in Environment and Natural Resources with a major in Wildlife Conservation program (BScENR) at UNB.
+Graduates from the Maritime College of Forest Technology who meet the admission requirements into the Bachelor of Science in Forestry (BScF) program at the University of New Brunswick, will be eligible for direct credit transfer providing grades attained in the transferable courses are 70% or greater.

 Bachelor of Wildlife Conservation